 This isn't an official website of the European Union

-Since the start of the conflict, the EU has repeatedly called for an end to the unacceptable violence in Syria, which continues to cause the suffering of millions of Syrians and the immeasurable destruction of infrastructure and livelihoods.
-The EU also condemns the flagrant violations of human rights, breaches of international humanitarian law, use of chemical weapons, and arbitrary detentions perpetrated mainly by the Assad regime.
+Since peaceful protests were brutally repressed by the Assad regime in March 2011, marking the outbreak of a long conflict, the European Union's approach to Syria has been both principled and firm.
+The EU repeatedly called for an end to the unacceptable violence in Syria, the suffering of millions of Syrians and the immeasurable destruction of infrastructure and livelihoods.
+The EU also condemned the flagrant violations of human rights, breaches of international humanitarian law, use of chemical weapons, and arbitrary detentions perpetrated mainly by the Assad regime.

-Since the outbreak of the conflict in 2011, the EU and its Member States have mobilised around €33 billion to help those affected, in Syria and in the region.
-This makes the EU collectively the largest provider of international aid in response to the Syrian crisis.
+Since 2011, the EU and its Member States have mobilised around €33 billion to help those affected, in Syria and in the region – making them the main donor.
+The EU has also continued to mobilise the international community to support the Syrian people over the years, and will convene the 9th Brussels Conference in 2025.

 • Image